4 The second stage of labour

 - The midwife or doctor should place a right hand (if right-handed) or a left hand (if left-handed) posterior to the fetus in the vagina to reach the infant’s shoulder.
 The cavity of the sacrum is the only area which provides space for manipulation.

 - The posterior arm of the infant should be followed until the elbow is reached.
 The arm must be flexed at the elbow and then pulled anteriorly over the chest and out of the vagina.
 Delivery of the posterior arm also delivers the posterior shoulder.

-- The anterior shoulder can now be freed by pulling the infant’s head down (posteriorly).
+- The anterior shoulder can now be freed by pulling the infant’s head out and down (posteriorly).

-- If the anterior shoulder cannot be released, the infant must be rotated through 180 degrees.
-During the rotation the infant’s head and freed arm should be firmly held.
+- If the anterior shoulder cannot be released, the infant must be rotated through 180°.
+During the rotation the infant’s head and freed arm should be firmly held together.
 The freed arm will indicate the direction of the rotation, i.e. turn the infant so that the shoulder follows the freed arm.
-Once the anterior shoulder has been rotated into the hollow of the sacrum, the trapped shoulder can be released by inserting a hand posteriorly, flexing the arm at the elbow and pulling the arm out of the vagina.
+Once the anterior shoulder has been rotated into the hollow of the sacrum, the trapped shoulder can be released by inserting a hand posteriorly, flexing the arm at the elbow, and pulling the arm out of the vagina.

 The rules of delivering impacted shoulders must be followed carefully without panicking.
-If the infant is delivered within five minutes of detecting the complication, no brain damage should occur.
+If the infant is delivered within 5 minutes of detecting the complication, no brain damage should occur.
 While the above management helps to reduce the risk of birth injury, fracture of the clavicle or humerus may occur with delivery of the posterior shoulder.
-This is preferable to an Erb’s palsy (brachial plexus injury).
+This is preferable to an Erb’s (brachial) palsy or brain injury.
 Time should not be wasted trying other methods which are not effective.
-The management of impacted shoulders should regularly be practised on mannequins.

 Impaction of the shoulders is a serious complication and requires fast and effective management according to a clear plan.